dakshgodara2001/Quiz-Game/README.md

 # Quiz Game

-Quiz Game that allows users to users to arrange a set of numbers in ascending order.
+Quiz Game where user is given 5 random values and he/she has to sort it.

 ## Installation